Differences Between Curtains, Drapes, Shades, and Blinds

 Shades

-The shade is a soft fabric panel that is attached to a rod or frame at the top edge.
+The shade is a soft fabric panel attached to a rod or frame at the top edge.
 Sold individually, shades come in a wide range of lengths, widths, colors, and materials and are sized to fit a window frame, unlike curtains or drapes that hang below the sill.

-Single roller shades are inexpensive; as the name suggests, the material wraps around the top roller.
-Popular types of shades include; Roman shades, balloon shades, tie-up shades, etc.
+Single roller shades are inexpensive.
+As the name suggests, the material wraps around the top roller.
+Popular types of shades include Roman shades, balloon shades, tie-up shades, etc.

-In addition to many styles, you can find shades that will complement any decorating theme, from casual to formal.
+In addition to many styles, you can find shades that complement any decorating theme, from casual to formal.

 The variety of Shades styles include;